Skoda Superb hybrid boot space & seating

 There are very few hybrid cars – and none at this price point – that offer that much space and versatility.
 If you want or need more room, then it’s worth looking at the Superb iV Estate, which offers a total load capacity of 1,800 litres (150 litres shy of the normal Estate model).

 - 1VerdictGreat practicality, rock-bottom running costs and a very competitive list price mean the Skoda Superb iV plug-in hybrid is a true class leader

 - 2Range, MPG, CO2 & chargingVery few cars of this size or shape offer the potential for quite such low running costs; the Skoda Superb iV could cost you mere pennies to run

-- 6Practicality & boot space - currently readingYou’ll struggle to find such a practical hybrid family car – only the Skoda Superb iV Estate offers more space per pound
+- 6Boot space, seating & practicality - currently readingYou’ll struggle to find such a practical hybrid family car – only the Skoda Superb iV Estate offers more space per pound

 - 7Reliability & safety ratingThe latest Skoda Superb fared well in the Driver Power owner satisfaction survey, and there’s plenty of safety kit as standard